-The regulator limits the BPS pin to V{BPS} .
-The source is automatically selected as follows:
+The regulator limits the BPS pin to $V{\rm BPs}$.
+The BP regulator can use VCV1 or VCV2 as its source.
+The source is automatically selected as

-- VCV1 is used if VCV1 pin > V{BPS_VCV1}, otherwise - · VLED is used.
+- VCV1 is used if VCV1 pin $> V{BPS_VCV1}$, otherwise - VCV2 is used if VCV2 pin > V{BPS VCV2}

-VLED can only be used as a source for BPS during start-up.
+VCVHV/VLED can only be used as a source for BPS during start-up.

 During start-up, the FORWARD pin is also used as a source for BPS.
 This is provided to support start-up into heavy load and is not intended for continuous operation.
-The FORWARD pin needs to be a minimum of ≈8 V when the primary is on in order for this to function correctly.
+The FORWARD pin needs to be a minimum of ≈ 8 V when the primary is on in order for this to function correctly.